energywebfoundation/energy-api/README.md

   <br>
 </h1>

 Standardized API for reading and storing metered data.
 Built on top of the InfluxDB time-series database.
+Energy API is designed to be used as either standalone service or part of other APIs.
+Currently it being used on various EWF projects like https://github.com/energywebfoundation/origin and its derivative projects.

+It is **not** the SaaS offerred by Energy Web Foundation.

 [![Build Status](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Factions-badge.atrox.dev%2Fenergywebfoundation%2Fenergy-api%2Fbadge%3Fref%3Dmaster&style=flat)](https://actions-badge.atrox.dev/energywebfoundation/energy-api/goto?ref=master)